wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 2. Retrieve the resulting VAA from the Guardian Network
 3. Perform an action on chain B using the VAA

-### Considerations
+**Considerations**

 !!! note
-    Though simple, this type of relaying is generally not recommended if your aim is a highly-polished user experience.
+    Though simple, this type of relaying is generally not recommended if your aim is a highly polished user experience.
 It can, however, be useful for getting a Minimum Viable Product (MVP) up and running.

 - Users must sign all required transactions with their own wallet
 - Users must have funds to pay the transaction fees on every chain involved